Alternatives to A Levels

-- Cambridge Pre-Us – this involves studying a range of courses in a single qualification.
+- This involves studying a range of courses in a single qualification.
 There are 26 principal subjects available, and each is a two year course with exams at the end.

-- Baccalaureates – these are academic programmes with a range of subject options and levels of study.
+- These are academic programmes with a range of subject options and levels of study.